 TAS-33 Thatch Alert System

-The Thatch Alert Chimney Heat Monitor System works very differently to other early warning devices, as it continues to monitor the temperature after the alarm has been triggered and therefore allows the home owner to carry on monitoring the temperature once they have taken preventative measures.
+The Thatch Alert Chimney Heat Monitor System works very differently to other early warning devices, as it continues to monitor the temperature after the alarm has been triggered allowing the homeowner to carry on monitoring the temperature.

 Once installed, in the event of high temperatures being recorded, the system will trigger an audible alarm, allowing the owner to take action.

 Adjustable temperature setting – This allows our engineers to change the alarm activation temperature point, due to the varying types of chimney construction, size and liners fitted.

 Other audible alerts – Thatch Alert also has built in functions to warn the home owner of: low battery, transmission issues and detached probes.

 Battery powered – Using smart energy saving technology, we have been able to power the Thatch Alert system using standard AA Alkaline batteries.
 This removes the need for homeowner to provide additional mains power supplies in the loft space.
 The batteries will last for a minimum of 12-months, with the home owner getting a 2-month warning to replace the batteries.

 Large display – The Thatch Alert receiver is fitted with a large and easy to read display that constantly shows the temperature of the chimney brickwork at the point that it meets the thatch.